 A bad credit loan might be appropriate if you need to borrow more than £1,500 and have been rejected by high street lenders.

-For loans of less than £1,500 a credit card will be much cheaper.
-Use our advanced credit matching technology to find out which cards you are likely to get.
+For loans of less than £1,500 a credit card will be much cheaper – use our credit card comparison service to find out which cards you are most likely to get.

 Do you have existing debts that you want to consolidate?
-Instead of trying to manage multiple repayments on credit and store cards, loans and overdrafts, which may be all on different rates and paid out at different times of the month, you can tidy everything up and take out a single loan to repay them all.
+Instead of trying to manage multiple repayments on credit and store cards, loans and overdrafts, which may be on different rates and paid out at different times of the month, you can tidy everything up and take out a single loan to repay them all.

 However, this is only worth doing if you get a lower interest rate, which may be unlikely with a bad credit loan.
 Also, beware that your old loans may have early repayment penalties.

 The good news is that TotallyMoney.com’s loan comparison service will tell you if you’re likely to be accepted for a loan BEFORE applying.
-It carries out a ‘soft search’ of your credit data that will NOT leave a mark on your credit file.
-Money Match then compares a wide selection of loan providers to give you the best possible choice.
+It carries out a soft search of your credit data that will NOT leave a mark on your credit file.
+TotallyMoney.com's loan comparison service then compares a wide selection of loan providers to give you the best possible choice.
 This means you can only apply for loans that you know you’re likely to get.